Raltegravir (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or if you have severe liver disease or other types of infection.
+- Tell your doctor if you are pregnant, or if you have liver disease, any infection, phenylketonuria (PKU), or a history of myopathy or rhabdomyolysis.

-- Your immune system may get stronger when you start taking HIV medicine.
+- Your immune system may get stronger when you start taking HIV medicines.
 Tell your doctor right away if you notice any changes in your health.
-Sometimes the immune system will start to fight infections that were hidden in your body, such as pneumonia, herpes, or tuberculosis.
+Sometimes the immune system will start to fight infections that were hidden in your body, such as pneumonia or tuberculosis, or may result in a flare-up of a hidden autoimmune disorder such as Graves disease or polymyositis.

 Possible Side Effects While Using This Medicine: